TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * Used in community events and activities.

-* Anti-Speculative: The currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.
+* Anti-Speculative: In our implementation, the currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.
+Future implementations can chose to deploy with different bonding curve parameters, such as in the case for BC fundraising scenarios.

 * Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
 Creating a circular economy between participants, and between participants and the "outside world".